dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 - On Windows, under `%UserProfile%\.dapr\components`
 - On Linux/MacOS, under `~/.dapr/components`

-These tell Dapr to use the local Redis Docker container as a state store and message broker.
+These tell Dapr to use the local Docker container for Redis as a state store and message broker.

 ### Step 2: Save state